ga-wdi-lessons/rails-api/readme.md

   ```
 </details>

-> FYI: You will encounter many different ways to go about "including" ActiveRecord objects in your JSON response on Stack Overflow.

 ## Pro-Tip: CORS

 Chances are you might encounter some Cross-Origin errors when building an API for your Project 3.
 This is because your Rails API is not equipped to accept `POST` `PUT` or `DELETE` requests from sources (or "origins") other than itself.
 The Rack CORS gem is a useful tool in tackling that problem.